Share this article:

 Feasibility of the scientific approach

-The feasibility of the scientific approach is the second dimension to take into account in the context of high-risk in ERC.
+The feasibility of the scientific approach is the second dimension to take into account in the context of high-risk and ambition in ERC.
 When viewed in general cases, risk and feasibility can seem to contradict each other.
 High feasibility is perceived to diminish the risk.
 Vice versa – a high risk project implies that its feasibility should be low (or in question).
 In ERC however, these do not necessarily contradict.
 In fact, both conceptual high-risk and feasibility are required.
-This can be seen from the dedicated question on this matter which ERC reviewers need to answer: “To what extent is the outlined scientific approach feasible bearing in mind the extent that the proposed research is high risk/high gain?”
+This can be seen from the dedicated question on this matter which ERC reviewers need to answer: “To what extent is the outlined scientific approach feasible bearing in mind the ground‐breaking nature and ambition of the proposed research?”

 Simply put – at the conceptual level, the project needs to aim high, be bold and ambitious.
 But the plan on how to get there, which the PI puts forward, needs to seem feasible enough to the reviewers.
 To show the feasibility of the scientific approach convincingly, projects should include a detailed and realistic methodological plan, designed and tailored to explore the new conceptual theory or model proposed.
 The feasibility is also expected to rely on preliminary findings that support the novel idea and/or approach of the project.
 Finally, the PI needs to show the capacity to execute the plan put forward, which should be evident from the PI’s track record.
 In that sense, the feasibility of the scientific approach corresponds with the notion that the PI is best positioned to carry out this project and has the right “driving forces”.